 As a therapist, I don't take it personally when potential clients do not come back after our initial appointment or tell me directly that I am not a good fit for them.
 I care deeply that my clients chose to work with me because I am a good fit for them personally and financially.
 If the therapist you contacted or met with is not quite who you are looking for, say goodbye (in a nice way) and move on with your search.

 Ready to Find Your Therapist?

 I am a psychologist with a counseling office in Ballard.
-If you are in the Seattle area and think that I might be a good match for you, I would love to schedule a free 15-minute phone consultation to see if we are a good fit.
-I offer both online counseling and in-person mental health services.
-I help individuals and couples in the Ballard neighborhood with a wide range of mental health concerns.
-Whether you are ready to work on relationship issues, anxiety, body image, depression, trauma, or other mental health concerns, I look forward to hearing from you.
+If you are in the Seattle area and are interested in working with one of our clinicians, we would love to schedule a free 15-minute phone consultation to see if we are a good fit.
+We offer both online counseling and in-person mental health services.
+We help individuals and couples in the Ballard neighborhood with a wide range of mental health concerns.
+We look forward to hearing from you.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.